cfhamlet/os-urlpattern/README.rst

       character space order: A-Z0-9% !

-* Cluster definition:
+* Pattern:

   * URL pattern is used to express each cluster.
-URL pattern is normal regex string.
+It is normal regex string.
 Each URL in the same cluster can be matched with the pattern.

     ::